Inter-Professional Studies in Health - Disability and Rehab Northern Ireland

 • An understanding of policy development and educational history (including disability and special needs policy and services) within the social and cultural context of Northern Ireland

-• An understanding of physical literacy
+• An understanding of physical activity and health

 In addition to classroom activities, site visits will be organized to agencies and schools serving children with disabilities and their families.